PekkaPek/languagelearner/README.md

 1. Make sure that you have WAMP, MAMP or equivalent installed.
 2. Clone this repository to your working directory (e.g in WAMP www folder).
-3. Navigate to newly created "languageLearner/db" folder.
-There is a database creation file called "create_db.sql".
-You will use it in the step 5.
-4. Open phpMyAdmin with your web browser.
+3. Open phpMyAdmin with your web browser.
 Go to _import_ tab.
 Import newly created __languageLearner/db/db_create.sql__ file.
 Press _go_.
 This will create the database and tables that is needed to run this application correctly.
-5. Create user to your database using phpMyadmin.
+4. Create user to your database using phpMyadmin.
 The application uses this user for database access.
 Use following configurations to create new user:
   * Username: usramazeme
   * Password: Am@Z3mE
   * There is no need to give global priviledges.
 Leave rest as it is.
 Creation tested on MySQL version 5.5.42.
-6. To test your the application, navigate to it with web browser.
+5. To test your the application, navigate to it with web browser.